mubaidr/mubaidr.js.org/content/blog/4-Full Stack Development.md

 ---
 title: Getting Started with Full Stack Development
-description: Full stack development is about mastering both backend and frontend technologies to craft seamless web applications.
+description: Master full stack development with Node.js and Vue.js.
+Learn project structuring, environment setup, and best practices for building scalable web applications.
 headline: Getting Started with Full Stack Development
 abstract: Using Node.js and Vue.js gives you a powerful toolkit to build efficient and scalable solutions.
 This guide is here to help you navigate the